Actor’s Theatre of Charlotte announces auditions for 2 productions in our upcoming Season 30:

 ATC HIRING POLICIES

-While we recognize that there can be no interference with the artistic integrity or contractual rights of the author where casting is concerned, we commit ourselves to equality.
-It is the policy of Actor’s Theatre of Charlotte to provide opportunity to all persons regardless of age, race, disability, sex, sexual orientation, and gender identity or expression.
-ATC endorses the goals of diversity, inclusion, and the principles of equal opportunity in all of its practices.
+While we recognize that there can be no interference with the artistic integrity or contractual rights of the author, we commit ourselves to equality.
+It is the policy of Actor’s Theatre of Charlotte to provide opportunity to all persons regardless of age, race, sex, sexual orientation, and gender identity or expression.
+ATC endorses the goals of equality, diversity, inclusion, and the principles of equal opportunity in all of its practices.

 Join our email list to be notified when new auditions and classes become available: